LaboratoireMecaniqueLille/crappy/docs/source/developers.rst

 - Use the `Google style <https://google.github.io/styleguide/pyguide.html>`_
   for docstrings.
-Please comment and document your code extensively, and update the source of the documentation if needed.
+Please comment and document your code extensively, and update the documentation when behavior changes.

 - Use relevant and meaningful titles and descriptions for your commits.
   Starting from v2.0.0, the rules `described here